Taming the Knight's Tour: Minimizing Turns and Crossings: Approximation Ratios

-In this section, we analyze the approximation ratio that our algorithm achieves for Problem~\ref{pro:turns} and Problem~\ref{pro:crossings}.
+In this section, we analyze the approximation ratio that our algorithm achieves for the problems of minimizing turns and crossings.
 For simplicity, we restrict the analysis to square boards.
 First, we briefly discuss the classification of these problems in complexity classes.